 The strategy will not be introducing any new legislation or amending existing legislation directly, focusing instead on partnership, good practice, sector improvement and support.
-The types of legal matter in relation to which individuals may be involved, and to which the strategy relates, include community asset transfers, guardianship agreements relating to properties, planning matters, actions relating to liability for advice being provided by organisations within the sector to individuals, and/or applications for judicial review relating to decisions taken by public sector organisations in line with the strategy.
-HES's understanding is that legal aid is unlikely to be available to individuals impacted by such matters (and of course legal aid is not available to organisations through the strategy).
+The types of legal matter in relation to which individuals may be involved, and to which the strategy relates, include community asset transfers, guardianship agreements relating to properties in care, planning matters, actions relating to liability for advice being provided by organisations within the sector to individuals, and/or applications for judicial review relating to decisions taken by public sector organisations in line with the strategy.
+HES's understanding is that legal aid is unlikely to be available to individuals impacted by such matters (and of course legal aid is not available to organisations).
 As such, HES considers that it is unlikely that the strategy will have an impact on legal aid requirements.

-The public consultation did not raise any specific legal concerns relating to the draft Strategy.
-HES will engage with the Scottish Government's Justice Team and Legal Aid Board if any unforeseen concerns are raised during the delivery of the strategy, beyond the requirements of individual cases.
+HES will engage with the Scottish Government's Justice Team and Legal Aid Board if any concerns are raised during development of the strategy.
+The Final BRIA will report any concerns arising.